If you have membership related questions not covered below, send your question to email@example.com.

 Review the ride classifications but if you are not sure where you fit in, TBN recommends you try an ‘Urban Roller’ class of ride that is offered on weekend mornings, as well as Wednesday, Thursday and Friday nights; if ‘Urban Roller’ is too fast for you, then try a ‘Leisure Wheeler’ ride.

 Your bicycle should be in good working order; bring a water bottle, spare inner tube, patch kit, pump and tire levers.
 If you are a TBN member, bring your membership card.
-Otherwise, please bring a $5 cash guest fee.
 The wearing of helmets is mandatory on all TBN rides irrespective of provincial law; it is recommended that CPSC, CSA, SNELL or ANSI approved helmets are worn.
 Lights are mandatory on all evening rides that finish after dusk, in accordance with the Highway Traffic Act.
-It's also good to bring a bit of cash, water with electrolytes, a Visa card, and a phone.
+It's also good to bring a bit of cash, water with electrolytes, a credit card, and a phone.
+You should download or print the route map or the cuesheet for the ride.
+See How to to Join the RideWithGPS Club Account for instructions on getting access to our routes.

 To increase your knowledge of cycling that will also enhance your enjoyment of the activity.
 TBN organizes a series of seminars and workshops that cover topics such as buying a bike that fits you, defensive riding skills, basic maintenance, fixing flats, choosing equipment and more.